howardzh01/PPMA/data/README.md

 | UAV-Human | https://github.com/sutdcv/UAV-Human                                           |

 Note: Mini-SSV2 is a subset of the Something-Something V2 dataset found in the link above.
 After downloading, you can access the subset used for train and validation in ```splits/mini_ssv2```.
+Note 2: IkeaFA and UAV should be resized to 224 x 224 to reduce data loader latency during training.
+Refer to `splits/resize_ikea_and_uav.py`.

 ## More Information
 - ```splits/``` folder contains train/val splits used to evaluate the models.
-Files are stored both as txt or csv for readability and npy file of either an array of video path or array of class labels.
+Files are stored as txt or csv.